Pipe-Bomb/frontend/README.md

 npm run start
 ```

-If you experience a port conflict, run the website on a different port using the `PORT` environment variable:
+If you experience a port conflict, run the frontend on a different port using the `PORT` environment variable:

 ```bash
 PORT=3001 npm run start
 ```

-The server address that Pipe Bomb website uses can also be configured using environment variables. `INTERNAL_API_URL` is used in server-side rendering and `NEXT_PUBLIC_API_URL` is used by the browser.
+The server address that Pipe Bomb frontend uses can also be configured using environment variables. `INTERNAL_API_URL` is used in server-side rendering and `NEXT_PUBLIC_API_URL` is used by the browser.

 ## Attributes

 Pipe Bomb's attribute system is very dynamic and has no defaults, leaving all naming decisions to plugin developers.
-That being said, Pipe Bomb website gives a few attributes special treatment:
+That being said, Pipe Bomb frontend gives a few attributes special treatment:

 ### Track